This is a sponsored post written by me on behalf of Southern Kitchen®. All opinions are entirely my own.

 - You can use any kind of frozen potatoes, with peppers and onion, plain, shredded, cubed, etc.

-– I live at a high altitude.
+- I live at a high altitude, where food takes longer to cook.
 You may not need to bake it as long as I did.
 Just start watching it at 40 minutes.

-– You can use less cheese if you want.
+- You can use less cheese if you want, or a different type.

 - Salt is optional.
 If your ham is really salty, you may not need as much, if any.